threeeeight/newproject-vl/README.md

 # New VL Project

+A template for VL projects, using a batch file opening a specific vvvv and NuGet environment.
+Set up for more complex and scalable projects with multiple collaborators.

 ## Structure

 Every project contains a main VL file `NewProject.vl` and the main entry point `NewProject.bat`.